fmaguire/mag_sim_paper/manuscript.md

 One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & [Fig.
 S3](#fig:geneContent)).
 We also observed a higher variability in both the read depth and read coverage in MGEs regions (Fig. @fig:avgcoverage, [S7](#fig:depthbyspp), and [S8](#fig:perbasedepth)).
-This, combined with previous studies observing fragmented ORG predictions in draft genomes, can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
+This, combined with previous studies observing fragmented ORF predictions in draft genomes, can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
 Although not yet developed, methods that combine the assembly/binning pipelines tested here with read-based inference would provide a better sense of which functions are potentially being missed by the MAG reconstructions.

 Our simulated metagenomic community comprised 30 distinct bacterial genomes with varying degrees of relatedness.